Riham1633/Data-Science-Methods-in-Cyber/README.md

 * Performance Evaluation
 * Error Analysis
 * Comparison with the original paper
-* Duplicates removing evaluation & Comparison with the original paper
+* Duplicate Removal Validation and Comparison with the Original Paper

+## Notes on Reproducibility

+The reproduction uses the sampled CICIDS2017 dataset released with the authors' implementation.
+Therefore, the reported performance should be interpreted as a sample-based reproduction of the proposed methodology rather than a direct numerical replication of the full-dataset results reported in the original paper.
 ---

 ## Author